-The ABMS board eligibility policies for specialty and subspecialty certification recognize physicians’ legitimate need to use the term "board eligible" as a way to signal their preparations for initial certification in a specialty or subspecialty.
+The ABMS Board Eligibility Policy and the ABMS Eligibility Policy for Subspecialty Certification recognize physicians’ need to use the term "board eligible" as a way to signal their preparations for certification.
 At the same time, it closes off the potential for abuse through use of the term indefinitely.
-The policies tighten the connection between training and initial certification in a specialty or subspecialty.
+The establishment of this policy tightens the connection between training and certification.

 Research has shown repeatedly that physicians lose knowledge and skills as the years pass after their training.
-The requirements of the ABMS Program for Maintenance of Certification (ABMS MOC) address this issue through continuous professional development.
-The policies limit the time that may elapse before physicians become board certified.
+The requirements of the ABMS MOC program address this problem through continuous professional development.
+The policies limit the time that can elapse before physicians are certified and therefore participating in MOC.

 NOTE: While some Member Boards may not recognize the term “board eligible,” their policies appropriately limit the time that may elapse before a physician becomes board certified.